sjsrey/ors/ors.md

 # Conclusion

-Way forward will represent a mixture of open and proprietary regional science.
+While my hope is that regional science fully embrace open science, my best guess is that the way forward will represent a mixture of open and proprietary regional science.
 This hybrid model will, however, represent a rebalancing of many components of regional science as it engages with open science.
 Our choice is whether that engagement takes an active or passive form.

 To close this talk I think regional scientists (actually all scientists) would do well by taking the Dalai Lama's recommendation to heart: